 What can you do if you are denied time with your grandchildren?

-Often the best way to ensure an ongoing relationship with a grandchild is to maintain a positive relationship with the child’s primary caregiver.
-If a grandparent is being denied time with their grandchildren they may make an application to the Family Court for parenting orders, which can include the child spending time with them.
+Often, the best way to ensure an ongoing relationship with a grandchild is to maintain a positive relationship with the child’s primary caregiver.
+If a grandparent is being denied time with their grandchildren, they may make an application to the Federal Circuit and Family Court of Australia for parenting orders, which can include the child spending time with them.

-For a list of agencies that provide family dispute resolution or mediation, see ‘Contacts’ at the end of this chapter.
+For a list of agencies that provide family dispute resolution or mediation, see ‘Contacts’.

 Having a grandchild in your care